-DCAS meets regularly for board meetings and informational programs.
-These meetings take place at Gibson Woods Nature Center, unless specified.
+DCAS meets regularly for informational programs and membership meetings.
+These meetings alternately take place at Gibson Woods Nature Center (Lake County) and Indiana Dunes National Park Headquarters (Porter County), unless specified.
 Field Trips have different meeting locations as listed below.

 Upcoming Meetings and Programs: